-The form can be accessed from the Graduate School's website here, under "Forms" and in JEC 6009.
+The form can be accessed from the Graduate School's website here, under "Forms" and in JEC 6003.
+Updated forms with pre-set templates have also been placed on the ECSE website on the Forms and Information tab.
 Once it is completed, it should be signed by the student and the academic adviser (who must be a full-time ECSE faculty member).
-It is then submitted to the ECSE Graduate Program Secretary in JEC 6009 for processing, including obtaining the signature of the ECSE Graduate Program Director.
+It is then submitted to the ECSE Graduate Program Administrator in JEC 6003 for processing, including obtaining the signature of the ECSE Graduate Program Director.